pallets-eco/flask-sqlalchemy/docs/index.rst

 Road to Enlightenment
 ---------------------

-All you need to know compared to plain SQLAlchemy is this:
+The only things you need to know compared to plain SQLAlchemy are:

 1.  :class:`SQLAlchemy` gives you access to the following things: